samhains/samhains.github.io/blog/_posts/physcomp/2017-11-08-human-interference-feedback.md

 A common criticism was that the interactivity needs to be developed to make the concept of 'communicating with the machine' clearer and more purposeful.

-One potential solution to this would be to incorporate a Kinect sensor for incorporate user movement data into the projections.
+One potential solution to this would be to incorporate a Kinect sensor and incorporate user movement data into the projections.

 There was a positive feedback with respect to the custom fabricated projection screens.
 However, the front projection technique restricts straight-forward interaction.

-This might be embraces as a constraint with the aid of a light sensor.
+This might be embraced as a constraint with the aid of a light sensor.
 A computer could be set up to be notified when the projection is interrupted.
 This could trigger another interaction or be countered by a rear projection.

 Questions of rear or front projection aside, I plan to continue prototyping projection surfaces and screen options that could be used for the installation.